apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 Var(proj_grad) = ∇L(Φ(𝜽,b))²
 ```

 That is to say, it depends on your network, your loss function, and the contents of your batch.
-And then you square it.
 The formula for first-order happens to be the same:
 ```
 Var(grad) = ∇L(Φ(𝜽,b))²
 ```

 But there's a catch.
-Our math up until this point assumes that `b` is one inseperable item.
-Note though that `b` is a batch made of `B` entries.
+Our math up until this point assumes that the batch `b` is one inseperable item.
+But `b` is made of `B` entries.
 Then we have the identity:
 ```
 ∇L(Φ(𝜽,b)) = (1/B) Σᵢ ∇L(Φ(𝜽,xᵢ))
 where xᵢ is the ith entry in the batch